hxp11/hxp11.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hello, I'm **Xupu Hu**, a master's student at [Nanjing University of Science and Technology](https://scs.njust.edu.cn/main.htm), advised by Dr. [Ming Zhou](https://teacher.njust.edu.cn/wlkjaq/zm/list.htm) and Prof. [Peng Zhang](https://teacher.njust.edu.cn/wlkjaq/zp/list.htm).
+Hello, I'm Xupu, a master's student at [Nanjing University of Science and Technology](https://scs.njust.edu.cn/main.htm), advised by Dr. [Ming Zhou](https://teacher.njust.edu.cn/wlkjaq/zm/list.htm) and Prof. [Peng Zhang](https://teacher.njust.edu.cn/wlkjaq/zp/list.htm).

 I specialize in **systems** and **firmware security**.
 During my master's studies, my research focus was on **live patching technologies for embedded systems**.
 Additionally, I have a research interest in using Large Language Models (LLMs) to solve traditional challenges in the field of program analysis and to build efficient and intelligent binary program analysis tools.
 I am building a secure and reliable automated live patching system.